Victor Robles Player Props: Nationals vs. Guardians

 Victor Robles At The Plate

-- Robles leads Washington with 14 hits and an OBP of .444 this season.
+- Robles has 14 hits this season and a team-best OBP of .408.

-- He ranks eighth in batting average, 18th in on base percentage, and 109th in slugging among qualifying hitters in baseball.
+- Among qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 41st and he is 129th in slugging.

+- In 57.1% of his 14 games this season, Robles has picked up at least one hit.
+He's also had five multi-hit games.

-- In four of 13 games this season, he has scored, including multiple runs once.
+- In 14 games played this season, he has not hit a long ball.

+- Robles has driven in a run in four games this season (28.6%), but has had no multiple-RBI games.

+- He has scored at least one run four times this season (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.